System Design Space

 Comparing Self-Serve Data Platforms

-Comparison of platform strategies: central service scope, abstraction depth, and operational cost profile.
+Comparison of platform strategies: central service scope, abstraction depth, and operating cost.

-Key insight: The best platform is not the most fashionable one, but the one aligned with team skills, risk profile, and change velocity.
+Key takeaway: The best platform is not the most fashionable one; it is the one aligned with team skills, risk profile, and change velocity.

 Chapter 9